-You’ll notice a difference with a good cream like Pure Silk Shave Cream rather than just water.
+Ever wonder why men lather up a good shave cream before busting out the razor?
+You’ll notice a difference when using a good homemade shaving cream rather than just water.
 It makes the whole process so much easier on skin!
-You’ll get fewer nicks and cuts, and it’s extra moisturizing, which is just what our skin needs when shaving.
-I love
+You’ll get fewer nicks and cuts, and it’s extra moisturizing, which is just what skin needs when shaving.

-Here are a few shaving tips for the smoothest technique:
+I wish someone had told me this earlier, but it’s all about technique!
+Here are a few shaving tips for the smoothest legs imaginable:

-- Avoid shaving the same area too much.
-Shaving the same area over and over just leads to irritation.
+Avoid shaving the same area too much.
+Shaving the same area over and over just leads to irritation [source].

-- Shaving over goosebumps makes for an uneven surface and makes it getting each hair cut complicated.
+Stay warm.
+Shaving over goosebumps makes for an uneven surface where cutting each hair is complicated.